g2udevelopment/api/substrate/events.md

 - **summary**:   A new heartbeat was received from `AuthorityId`

 ### SomeOffline(`Vec<IdentificationTuple>`)
-- **summary**:   At the end of the session, at least once validator was found to be offline.
+- **summary**:   At the end of the session, at least one validator was found to be offline.

 ___